 Edward Stanley, as Prince Borls, is easily the vocal star of the company.
 He has a fine robust tenor voice which is displayed in a number of good so'os and in duett with Miss Nella Bergen.
-Mr. Stanley's acting is good, too, as is also his appearance on the cient opportunity for the display of her excellent soprano voice and dramatic ability.
+Mr. Stanley's acting is good, too, as is also his appearance on the stage.

+Miss Bergen finds in the role of Anna sufficient opportunity for the display of her excellent soprano voice and dramatic ability.
 Her solo "When the Lilles and Roses Are Dead" was one of the vocal successes of the evening.

-last thing one thinks of.
+The plot is, as usual in comic opera, the last thing one thinks of.
 Demidoff (De Wolf Hopper) is always in trouble, caused by his own thoughtless plotting.
 He deceives Prince Boris into a marriage with his daughter, Anna, and the prince thereby loses his inherited estates.
 Anna is palmed off as a princess of the blood royal and is only found out when Demidoff is confronted with the real princess.
 Mark Price appears in the role of Gogol, the real cause of all this trouble.

-very good support is Miss Alice Judson, the pretty Katrinka.
-Miss Judson is attractive in fate and figure and a clever actress.
+The character is well portrayed.
+One of the best characters in Mr. Hopper's very good support is Miss Alice Judson, the pretty Katrinka.
+Miss Judson is attractive ge W. Barnum makes a good deal of a not ry prominent part, the flery Captain Pesh ki.

-Alfied Klein, as Jelikoff, is very funny and maker a superlatively ridiculous figure in the claracter of the lady in waiting, which woma Gran who appea ance.
+Alfred Klein, as Jelkoff, is very funny and makes a superlatively ridiculous figure in the claracter of the lady in waiting, which he is creed to assume.
+Adine Bouvier in the the Grand Duchess is a beautiful of stately bearing.
+The part of the role woma Gran Duke is taken by Arthur Cunningham, as a good voice and makes a correct who appea ance.
+Geo